On My Screen: The Back of Beyond

 Stewart Mackinnon: Ruptured and Remade

 Stewart Mackinnon is one of the great mystery figures in British illustration.
-In just a few years, in the early 1970s, he established himself as one of the most original and brilliantly accomplished draftsmen of the day.
-But his graduation from the Royal College of Art was also his moment of resignation as an image-maker.
-Leaving behind a body of published work that few could rival in intensity, he took the decision to walk away.
+In just a few years, in the early 1970s, he established himself as an original and brilliantly accomplished draftsman and image-maker.
+His extraordinary drawings appeared in all the key magazines and he had a thriving practice while he was still an MA student at the Royal College of Art

 Wim Crouwel: The Ghost in the Machine